 Why is this medication prescribed?

 Brexpiprazole is used to treat the symptoms of schizophrenia (a mental illness that causes disturbed or unusual thinking, loss of interest in life, and strong or inappropriate emotions) in adults and children 13 years of age and older.
 It is also used with an antidepressant to treat depression when symptoms cannot be controlled by the antidepressant alone.
 Brexpiprazole is also used to treat agitation in people with dementia due to Alzheimer's disease (a brain disease that slowly destroys the memory and ability to think, learn, communicate, and handle daily activities).
 Brexpiprazole is in a class of medications called atypical antipsychotics.
 It works by changing the activity of certain natural substances in the brain.

 How should this medicine be used?

 Brexpiprazole comes as a tablet to take by mouth.
-It is usually taken once daily.
+It is usually taken once daily with or without food.
 Take brexpiprazole at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take brexpiprazole exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Your doctor may start you on a low dose of brexpiprazole and gradually increase your dose depending on how well the medication works for you and the side effects you experience.

-Brexpiprazole controls schizophrenia and depression but does not cure these conditions.
+Brexpiprazole may control your symptoms but will not cure your condition.
 Continue to take brexpiprazole even if you feel well.
 Do not stop taking brexpiprazole without talking to your doctor.